 , where I received my M.A. in religion from the Divinity School.
 I also hold my B.A. in history and classics from Bard College, where I attended from 2011 to 2015 as an Excellence and Equal Cost Scholar

-, one of the first book series dedicated to the interdisciplinary study of Catholicism in the Global South.
+.
 At Yale Divinity School, I re-founded the previously defunct scholarly journal of religion Glossolalia

-, and served as its editor in chief from 2016 to 2019.
+, and served as its editor in chief from 2016 to 2018.

 EducationPh.D.
-(History), Boston College, in progress (beginning fall 2019)
+(History), Boston College, in progress

 M.A.
 (Religion), Yale University, 2017